SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="contents" style="font-style:Italic;font-size:1.6em;color:black;">Evangelical Theology</a>

 This article only lists theologically conservative evangelical theologies.
 Theological liberalism emerged in the late 19th and early 20th centuries along with all the other cults and is a complete re-invention and rejection of Christianity as understood by its own founders.
-We've also included sacerdotalist Roman catholocism for comparison.
+We've also included sacerdotalist Roman catholicism for comparison.

 <a href="#reformed" style="font-style:Italic;font-size:1.4em;">I. Reformed Theology</a>